NeurodataWithoutBorders/nwb-schema/docs/language/source/specification_language_description.rst

 ``attributes``
 ^^^^^^^^^^^^^^

 List of attribute specifications describing the attributes of the group.
-See Section :ref:`attribute-spec` for details.
+See :numref:`sec-attributes-spec` for details.

 .. code-block:: yaml